envite-consulting/camunda-carbon-reductor/README.md

 The Carbon Reductor Connector defines the following inputs:

+- the location where the worker are running (e.g. Germany, UK, France, USA, etc.)
-- a correlation key (used to calculate the duration the process instance has been running)
+- a milestone (a timestamp used to calculate the duration the process instance has been running)
 - a duration for the remainder of the process (the duration the remainder needs at most)
-- the location where the worker are running (e.g. Germany, UK, France, USA, etc.)
 - the maximum duration a process instance can take

 # 🚀Getting Started